aidanskomra/opresume/README.md

 - ATS parsing and keyword notes
 - Clear, prioritized next steps for improvement

-The system enforces **strict structured output**, ensuring responses are deterministicand reliable.
+The system enforces **strict structured output**, ensuring responses are deterministic and reliable.

 ---